Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-response-errors" %} provide enough information in failure cases for a developer to take appropriate corrective action, including a message describing what went wrong and details on the corrective actions to take.

+For methods that may not make a service call each time it is invoked either because the response is cached by the client or the response can be computed locally:

+{% include requirement/MUSTNO id="java-no-withresponse" %} offer `WithResponse` service method that returns `Response<T>`.
+All overloads should return `T` instead.

 #### Service Method Parameters

 ##### Option Parameters